Hartland, Wisconsin

-Hartland is a village along the Bark River in Waukesha County, Wisconsin, United States, that is a suburb of Milwaukee.
+Hartland is a village in Waukesha County, Wisconsin, United States.
+It is located along the Bark River and is part of the Milwaukee metropolitan area.
 The population was 9,501 at the 2020 census.

+History

+The following places in Hartland are listed on the National Register of Historic Places listings in Waukesha County, Wisconsin: Ralph C. Bailie House, Bank of Hartland, Beaumont Hop House, Burr Oak Tavern, Dansk Evangelical Lutheran Kirke, East Capitol Drive Historic District, First Congregational Church, Hartland Railroad Depot, Harold Hornburg House, Jackson House, Sign of the Willows, Trapp Filling Station, Sarah Belle Van Buren House, Stephen Warren House, and Zion Evangelical Lutheran Church.

 Geography

 Hartland is located at (43.100180, −88.344452).
 It is in the Lake Country area of Waukesha County.

-According to the United States Census Bureau, the village has a total area of 5.17 sqmi, of which, 5.12 sqmi of it is land and 0.05 sqmi is water.
+According to the United States Census Bureau, the village has a land area of 5.46 square miles (2020 Census).